samaha-rizvi-4578/Event-Sphere/readme.txt

 Event Notification Web Application: "Event Sphere" Introducing "Event Sphere", an innovative event notification web application crafted by a dedicated team of junior-year students from FAST University.
 Our dynamic trio comprises of Samaha Batool, Shaheer-ul-Islam, and Abdul Rehman.

-About the Project
-Event Sphere is a robust web application developed using HTML, CSS, JavaScript for frontend, and PHP for the backend, with MySQL serving as the database.
-Designed to revolutionize event planning, our application introduces a range of features to make your experience seamless and enjoyable.

-Key Features
-Venue Discovery: Explore a diverse array of venues tailored to your event needs.
+# Event Sphere - Your Esports Tournament Companion

+**About Event Sphere**

+Event Sphere is a cutting-edge web application dedicated to the exciting world of esports.
+Crafted with passion and expertise, our platform is designed to elevate your esports event planning experience.

+**Key Features**

+1. **Arena Exploration 🎮:** Immerse yourself in a world of esports arenas tailored for gaming events.
-Booking System: Effortlessly book venues for your events, choosing dates that suit your schedule.
+2. **Match Booking System 📅:** Effortlessly secure venues for your esports tournaments, choosing dates that align with your gaming schedule.

-Pricing Information: View detailed pricing options for each venue, helping you make informed decisions within your budget.
+3. **Gaming Station Pricing 💰:** Access detailed pricing options for each gaming venue, making informed decisions within your budget.

-Event Notifications: Stay in the loop with our event notification feature.
-Receive timely updates and reminders to ensure your planning process is smooth and stress-free.
+4. **Esports Notifications 🚀:** Stay in the gaming loop with our esports event notification feature.
+Receive timely updates and reminders for seamless tournament planning.

-How to Use:
+**How to Use**

-Discover Venues: Find the perfect setting for your event by exploring a variety of venues.
+1. **Discover Gaming Arenas 🌐:** Find the perfect esports battleground by exploring a variety of gaming arenas tailored for competitive play.

-Bookmark Favorites: Save preferred venues for quick access and reference.
+2. **Bookmark Favorites 📌:** Save preferred gaming venues for quick access and reference during your tournament planning.

-Book Your Venue: Easily secure your selected venue for your chosen date.
+3. **Book Your Gaming Arena 🎟️:** Easily secure your selected esports venue for your chosen tournament date, creating an epic gaming experience.

-Set Notifications: Enable event notifications to receive timely updates, ensuring you never miss a crucial detail.
+4. **Set Gaming Notifications 🔔:** Enable esports event notifications to receive timely updates, ensuring you never miss a crucial detail in your gaming tournament journey.

 Contact Us
 Have questions, feedback, or need assistance?
 Feel free to reach out to us: